What could be said about Monero? It is certainly one of the hottest cryptocurrencies in existence right now.

 Once again, there is an alternative for the more private users.
 It is called Bitsquare, and once again, its lack of a verification process means it is also a less secure option.
 You will have to rely not only on other users of Bitsquare but also on Bitsquare’s own Arbitration system.

-It would also be more helpful for you to open an account with a highly reputed cryptocurrency broker like Plus500 that counts a healthy variety of cryptocurrencies among its services.
+It would also be more helpful for you to open an account with a highly reputed broker like Plus500 that offers a big variety of CFDs on cryptocurrencies among its services.

 Whichever one you choose, the next step will remain the same: switching from BTC to XMR.
 All you have to do here is open up a trade for your selected exchange and wait for your offer to be taken up by another trader.
 Once that is done, you will receive your Monero.

 It is important to remember that using an exchange does carry an element of risk considerable enough to warrant extra safety precautions for your computer.
 It is best to always allow two-factor authorization and distribute your coins among multiple wallets.

 Also take care not to leave any coins in your exchange wallet, unless of course, you intend to trade them.
 A Hardware wallet or cold storage is the best way to secure your cryptocurrency.
 With these, you can store your cryptocurrency offline.